clockworklabs/spacetime-docs/docs/modules/c-sharp/index.md

 }
 ```

 Every reducer runs inside a [database transaction](https://en.wikipedia.org/wiki/Database_transaction). <!-- TODO: specific transaction level guarantees. --> This means that reducers will not observe the effects of other reducers modifying the database while they run.
-Also, if a reducer fails, all of its changes to the database will automatically be rolled back.
+If a reducer fails, all of its changes to the database will automatically be rolled back.
 Reducers can fail by throwing an exception.

 ## Class `ReducerContext`